Market

 RELATED PARTY TRANSACTIONS:

-All transactions entered with Related Parties during the financial year 2023-2024 were on an arm’s
+All Related Party Transactions that were entered into during the Financial Year were on an arm’s

-length basis and in the ordinary course of business and the provisions of Section 188 of the
+length basis, in the ordinary course of business and in compliance with the applicable provisions

 The policy on Related Party Transactions, as approved by the Board, is uploaded on the Company’s